 An application to apply for a new title is not necessary.
 The transfer of the land to the Crown or Local Government is the vehicle to approve the survey and create a new title for the land.
 The consideration panel of the transfer should contain the following words:

 "In order that the land may be dedicated as a road pursuant to s.168 (5) of the Planning and Development Act 2005."
 As a caution to conveyancers the following comment will be placed on the new plan:

 "subject to s.168(5) P&D Act 2005."

 Where a new subdivisional plan shows a strip of land between lots and a public road, the owners of the lots will have no legal public road access until the land in the strip is vested in the Crown and dedicated for road purposes.
-Formal approval of the new plan is withheld until a Application for a New or Balanced Title is lodged at Landgate for the creation and registration of the new titles for the lots on the plan.
+Formal approval of the new plan is withheld until an Application for new titles (subject to survey) is lodged at Landgate for the creation and registration of the new titles for the lots on the plan.

 "subject to s.168(3) P&D Act 2005."

-Where the land in a plan includes a portion of Crown land or the whole or part of a closed road, the plan auditor will place a comment on the survey:
+Where the land in a plan includes a portion of Crown land or the whole or part of a closed road, the following note is placed:

 "subject to the inclusion of Crown land or subject to closed road."